 Louise is approved to judge Best in Show, the Terrier Group, Miscellaneous Group and Junior Showmanship.

-Carol Zemperini, Vice President
+Carol Zemperini, Secretary

 I have had dogs since the time I could walk, beginning with a Nonna’s hunting dog.
 Eventually I grew to love Hungarian Pulis, and they have become my breed of choice.
 My original Hungarian-born sire Maci (pronounced Motsy in Hungarian and means teddy bear) sired a litter in England by artificial insemination.
 That litter and its offspring resulted in Maci earning the Royal Canin Puli Stud dog of the year in England.
 He was 10 years old at the time.
 Two years later, I was blessed with one of Maci's grandson's Pahli, who turned 14 on May 22, 2021.

-I also have a beautiful young girl named, Maci ( pronounced Macey in English) also sired from Maci (Motsy) by artificial insemination.
 I show her and after three weekends she is on her way to being a confirmation championship like her father.
 He, however had obedience and herding titles, but she is a bit smarter and I have every reason to believe an even better herder.
 This younger generation, You know.

 Jim Jehn, Treasurer